nganngants/st_from_scratch/README.md

 alone without using transcripts or any type of pretraining.

 >By pretraining, we mainly refer to ASR/MT pretraining using the triplet training data.

+## Updates

+* [2023/02/21] Add support to CoLaCTC, using pseudo labels for regularization
+* [2023/02/21] Add support to flexible CTC labels, such as using transcript as labels

 ## Paper Highlights